yannvr/crypto-portfolio-tracker/README.md

 Notes on external API:
 - SWR is used to minimise network request through caching and streamline fetching.
 - Binance provide the web socket stream for real time updates via miniTicker and Kline for historical price (via Rest).
 - CoinGecko provides market data and inital asset price.
+The only complexicty in the app lies in handling the resolution of prices via CoinGecko coin list and working around the rate limiter.
+However, this has been streamlined using `priceStore`.

 ## Features